not featured

 1. Payment History

-Payment history accounts for 35% of your credit score.
-When you make on-time payments on your personal loan, lenders report this positive activity to the major credit bureaus (Experian, TransUnion, and Equifax).
-Consistently making on-time payments establishes a track record of responsible credit behavior, which can significantly boost your credit score.
+Payment history is the most important credit factor, and it accounts for 35% of your credit score.
+When you make on-time payments on your personal loan, your positive activity is reported to the major credit bureaus (Experian, TransUnion, and Equifax).
+Consistently making on-time payments creates a track record of responsible credit behavior, which can boost your credit score.

 2. Credit Utilization

-Credit utilization—the amount of credit you're using relative to your available credit—makes up 30% of your credit score.
-Personal loans can help lower your credit utilization ratio by consolidating revolving debt, such as credit cards and lines of credit.
-As a result, lowering your credit utilization can positively impact your credit score.
+Credit utilization—the amount of credit you are using compared to your available credit—makes up 30% of your credit score.
+A lower credit utilization ratio is considered better.
+You can use personal loans to lower your credit utilization ratio by paying off revolving debt (from sources like credit cards and lines of credit).
+As a result, reducing your utilization can positively impact your credit score.

 3. Length of Credit History

 The length of your credit history contributes 15% to your credit score.
 A longer credit history demonstrates your ability to manage credit over time.
-If you have little to no credit history, taking out a personal loan can help you start building your positive credit profile.
+If you have little-to-no credit history and need to borrow money, taking out a personal loan can help you build a positive credit profile.

 4. Credit Mix